Do you think IIT Guwahati certified course can help you in your career?

 The Python enumerate() function takes the following two parameters:

-start - It is used to set the starting of the index.
+start - It is used to set the starting point of the index.
 It is optional, i.e., it may or may not be present. zero is the default value

 The Python enumerate() function returns an object of the enumerated type.